 This recipe is met with mixed reviews.
 Cut leftover bacon into small pieces (or you could try packaged bacon bits) and top the oatmeal with shredded cheddar cheese and diced apples.
 A little nutmeg and brown sugar bring this bowl to life.
 As I said, this sweet & savoury bowl gets varied feedback – bacon in oatmeal?!?
 But hey, don’t knock it til you try it.
 I’m a huge fan now, myself.

 Maple syrup in oatmeal – a Canadian classic, eh?
 Instead of brown sugar, sweeten this bowl with maple syrup, adding toppings like craisins and coconut to create texture.
 If you’ve got a fresh banana, a few slices go great with the maple.

 Tip: Don’t make the oatmeal in the pot!
 Instead, boil water in the pot and put quick oats in everyone’s bowl.
 Let each person add the amount of hot water they need to get their oatmeal to the desired consistency.
 I personally, like my oatmeal very dry and hate it when someone makes a single batch.
-This also makes clean up easier because you don’t have to wash a pot.
+This also makes cleaning up easier because you don’t have to wash a pot.

 Canoe Trip Lunch Ideas